NetLah/EchoServiceApi/README.md

 # ASPNET.Core 5 Echo Service WebApi

-ASPNET.Core 5 WebApi provide Echo Service Api for testing deployment and integration environment.
-This is useful on detect deployment (setup environment) and development issue OAuth and OIDC with deployment environment.
+ASPNET.Core 5 WebApi provide Echo Service Api for troubleshooting deployment and integration.
+This is useful tool on detecting deployment (setup environment) and development issue OAuth and OIDC with deployment environment.

 ## Build Status